top of page

 The adjective 'foul' has a diverse etymological history.
 It originates from several sources, primarily Middle English and Old English.
 In its early usage, 'foul' was associated with physical impurities, bad odor, or something filthy.
 It can be traced back to the Old English word 'ful,' which meant 'foul' or 'unclean.'
 Over time, the meaning of 'foul' extended beyond the physical realm to encompass moral impurities and unethical behavior.
 This transition reflects a broader sense of contamination, where actions or behaviors contrary to accepted standards of conduct were likened to the concept of filth or impurity.
 Thus, the etymology of 'foul' demonstrates how language evolves to encapsulate both physical and moral notions of offensiveness or deviation from accepted norms.

-Find the meaning of foul:
+Quiz: Find the meaning of the adjective foul:

 Try Again!